 According to a survey compiled by The Art Newspaper in April 2013 Musei Vaticani ranked fourth in the list of the most visited museums of the world with more than 5,000,000 visitors in 2012.

 Sistine Chapel: ceiling by Michelangelo

-The buildings housing the Vatican Museums, with the main exception of the Gallery of Paintings, were not designed for being visited by a daily crowd which can exceed 20,000.
+The buildings housing the museums, with the main exception of the Gallery of Paintings, were not designed for being visited by a daily crowd which can exceed 20,000.
 Every day a long and packed procession goes through long "corridors" from the entrance near Casino del Belvedere to the rear side of Palazzo Apostolico to see the Borgia and Raphael Rooms and eventually the Sistine Chapel to admire the top "must-see", the ceiling painted by Michelangelo for Pope Julius II in 1512.

 Raphael Rooms: (left) Cosmati decoration; (right) "opus sectile" (marble inlay) with the motto of Pope Leo X.

 Semper (always) alludes to the perpetuity of the Medici dynasty (you may wish to see it at Palazzo Vitelli alla Cannoniera in

 Cittą di Castello); you may wish to see also a shutter with the coat of arms of the Pope

 Because of the crowd it is not easy to properly observe the floors, but these too contributed to the overall decoration of the rooms and are a source of information.
 The floors of the Raphael Rooms show that while the walls were decorated with Renaissance masterpieces, some traditional medieval patterns were still in fashion.